A-New-BellHope/bellhopcuda/README.md

 style.

 ## Code style

-Code style (things like where newlines and if statements are) is kept as close as possible to the original Fortran code, for ease of comparing the source files.
+Initially, code style (things like where newlines and if statements are) was kept as close as possible to the original Fortran code, for ease of comparing the source files.
+As the project has evolved and templated 2D/Nx2D/3D was added, the code style and organization has changed somewhat.